byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Bokashi can be:**

 - fairly easy to maintain
+- can be done indoors, suitable for urban environments
 - very affordable
 - can use most food remnants (including meat, dairy and cooked foods)
 - provides a rich pro-biotic soil amendment for remediation, revitalization and reuse